oda-hub/deprecated-renku-aqs/README.md

 * **Change graph layout**: Two possible layouts are at the moment supported
   * _random_: where nodes and edges are displayed in a random fashion over the dedicated frame
   * _hierarchical_: where a hierarchical visualization is applied to the nodes and the edges
-* **Enable/disable selection of subsets of nodes**: filtering of certain subset of nodes (eg astroquery-related nodes)
+* **Enable/disable selection of subsets of nodes**: filtering of certain subset of nodes (eg astroquery-related nodes).
+This is configurable via a dedicated json file.
 * **Apply reductions on the graph**: allows to enable the display of certain nodes with the relative child ones absorbed within, and viceversa (eg in the example images, the `Plan` node has a number of child nodes, those can be visualized inside the `Plan`, left image, as well as regular ones, right image)